tigion/swap.nvim/README.md

 - The word chains must be at least 2 words long.
 - The word chains should not contain the same word more than once.

+> [!NOTE]
+> Flexible word recognition can be used to avoid having to configure every
+> variant of capitalization.
+Activated by default.
+See [Case Sensitive Mask](#-case-sensitive-mask).

 ### 🧩 cases

 [cases]: #-cases